block-core/documentation/docs/coldstaking/coldstake.md

 ![image](https://user-images.githubusercontent.com/7487930/185092769-3a83b573-6bc8-4e31-8e01-b73becff3c2b.png)

-Both wallets are now setup for coldstaking and we only have funds in the main wallt under the regular path (main balance)
+Both wallets are now setup for coldstaking nad we only have funds in the main-wallet

-### 3 - Now we send coins to a coldstaking transaction
+### 3 - Next we send coins to a coldstaking transaction

-Go to the main-wallet and select the cold account
+Go to the main-wallet and select the `cold account`

 ![image](https://user-images.githubusercontent.com/7487930/185093400-8a122678-4a24-468c-b200-6e998001886a.png)

-There are two options to choose from, *Coldstake* and *Delegate*, they are very similar but with one difference,
+There are two options to choose from, **Coldstake** and **Delegate**, they are very similar but with one difference,
 Coldstake will look in the local wallets to find addresses to send and receive from.

 ![image](https://user-images.githubusercontent.com/7487930/185094035-bd0bdead-52fe-414a-aaff-b1d1a780f956.png)

-Coldstake - when both wallets are on the same node
+Use **Coldstake** - when both wallets are on the same node
-Delegate - when the staking wallet is on a different node (mostly used for staking pools)
+Use **Delegate** - when the staking wallet is on a different node (mostly used for staking pools or cloud staking)

 ### 4 - Setup Cold Staking

 Click on the Coldstake button to continue.
-Next we send coins from the main wallet to the coldstaking-wallet with a special coldstaking transaction
+Next we send coins from the main wallet to the `coldstaking-wallet` with a special coldstaking transaction

 Click on the coldstake-wallet to get a new address
 Select the amount you want to coldstake